-SPOTLIGHT he spotlight section features a success story from each county.
+he spotlight section features a success story from each county.

 These stories are highlights of a program, project or series that has had impact within the community through the work of FCS Extension.
-In a majority of the spotlights featured within this collection, the emphasis is not only on the subject matter content or individual program, but more importantly on the networks built within the community by the FCS agents.
-OUR FAMILIES ur Families focuses attention on the data from the 2010 census for each of the 120 counties.
-Specifically the census gives us a snapshot of local family and household composition.
-Understanding this information can help communities address challenges of blended families, single-parent families, relatives raising children and adults who are caring for both children and aging parents.
+In a majority of the spotlights featured within this collection, the emphasis is not only on the subject matter content or individual program, but also on the networks built within the community by the FCS agents.

+OUR FAMILIES

+ur Families focuses attention on data from the American Community Survey, as well as data on health insurance and food assistance for each of the 120 counties.
+Specifically the data gives us a snapshot of the local economic situations that families in the Commonwealth are facing.
+Understanding this information can help communities explore the economic challenges facing their families and some programs that provide assistance.
 Agents annually report on specific health and wellness indicators that measure skills, knowledge and behavior change as a result of their programs geared toward these family dynamics.
-This section highlights the outcomes of these programs from 2011 Kentucky Cooperative Extension Reporting System.
+This section highlights the outcomes of these programs from 2012 Kentucky Cooperative Extension Reporting System.